About Wormsley

 The improvement programme brought some wonderful additions such as the Lake in the Deer Park and the world-renowned Cricket Ground (along with the establishment of the Sir Paul Getty XI) as well as the addition of the castellated Library, today housing one of the finest private collections of books and manuscripts in the country.

-Notwithstanding the appeal, this beautiful Estate provides a versatile location for commercial TV and film production, with its vistas, traditional Chiltern buildings, roads, gardens, and woodlands.
+This Private Country Estate, which is conveniently located close to London, provides a versatile location for commercial TV and film production, with its vistas, traditional Chiltern buildings, roads, gardens, and woodlands.

 Since the inaugural cricket match in May 1992, Wormsley has welcomed people to enjoy the Estate by coming to host, watch and play cricket – attracting some of the world’s greatest cricketers playing both for and against the Sir Paul Getty XI.